maarten-pennings/howto/c64usr/readme.md

           cli
 ```

-What it does is vector the interrupt (caused by pressing the RESTORE key) to the start of TMP.
+What it does, is to vector the interrupt (caused by pressing the RESTORE key) to the start of TMP.
 **One key press, and your back.**